Identifying the mechanistic basis for site-specific fat storage to identify new ways of tackling the metabolic consequences of obesity.

 ◾RNA work, RNASeq and monitoring transcriptional activation

 ◾Monitoring whole body human and cellular metabolic physiology using tracers

 ◾Designing and executing small-scale experimental studies in humans.
 Access to the Oxford Biobank (www.oxfordbiobank.org.uk) ensures high-quality selection of informative individuals.

-As well as the specific training detailed above, students will have access to high-quality training in scientific and generic skills, as well as access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford.
+As well as the specific training detailed above, students will have access to a wide range of seminars and training opportunities through the many research institutes and centres based in Oxford.